knpuniversity/symfony4/sfcasts/mailer/encore-inline_css.md

 Message received... and... message handled.
 Go check it out!
 The styling look great: they're inlined and coming from a proper Sass file.

-***TIP
-If you're using Encore in your emails like this *and* sending emails async with Messenger, you'll need to "reset" the Encore "entrypoint" before each message is processed, otherwise any emails after the first one sent by the worker won't have any styles.
-See: https://bit.ly/sf-messenger-emails-encore.
-***

 And... we've made it to the end!
 You are now an email *expert*...
 I mean, not just a Mailer expert... we *really* dove deep.
 Congrats!